 Finally, the Corporate Sustainable Procurement Policy establishes a framework for fostering sustainability throughout the supply chain.

-The company is committed to achieving 100% supplier compliance with its Supplier Code of Conduct by 2025, ensuring that all partners share its commitment to environmental and social responsibility.
+The company continues with its commitment to achieve 100% of supplier compliance with the Company Code of Ethics and Conduct and the dedicated Supplier Code of Ethics to ensure that all partners along the supply chain share the same commitment to environment social and governance responsibility.